BruningLab/warpDOCK/README.md

 &nbsp;

 To get started, ensure that you are in the correct region for which you want to create the virtual cloud network (VCN).
-Changing the region which houses the VCN later will require setting up from scratch.
+Changing the region which hosts the VCN later will require setting up from scratch.

 &nbsp;